-- Add the dry ingredients to the wet ingredients and whisk just until JUST combined.
+- To guarantee the smoothest batter, I recommend sifting the dry ingredients into the wet ones.
+Add the dry ingredients to the wet ingredients and whisk just until JUST combined.
 Do not overmix.

 - Fill each cup with batter until about ½ to ⅔ full.
 Do not overfill or the cupcakes will spill over the edges.

 - Bake 18 – 22 minutes, or until a toothpick comes out clean.
 I baked mine for 20 minutes.

 - Make Frosting: Meanwhile, make 1 batch of dairy-free chocolate frosting.

 - Let cupcakes cool for 5 minutes in the pan then transfer to a rack to cool completely to room temperature before frosting.
 Top with chocolate or colored sprinkles, if desired, and store in leftovers in the fridge for up to 5 days.

 I only recommend products I love and use myself.
 In full disclosure, I may receive a small compensation for purchasing a product I recommend.
 Thank you for supporting Healthful Blondie!